Frequently Asked Questions About Reclaimed Wood

 Will the color of reclaimed wood change or vary over time?

-The patina of your wood may continue to change slightly down the decades.
+The patina of your wood may continue to change slightly down the decades, especially if subjected directly to sunlight or moisture.

 What species of wood do you use on your snow fences?

-Our wood is a mix of pine, spruce, and fir.
+Our wood is mostly regionally sourced western pine with some spruce, and fir.

 What is "skip planing"?

 It is a method of removing some of the very top portion of the wood.
-Some of the natural patina is removed revealing lighter tones beneath the top layer.The wood in the picture below has been skip planed.
+Some of the natural patina is removed revealing lighter tones beneath the top layer.The finish that we call Wheatland has been skip planed.